For your Home or Office, Call Now! DC/VA: 301-261-1966 Balt/Annapolis: 410-647-2800

 Bath and Other Wet Areas

-In the bath, shower or other wet areas, minimize soap scum by using a squeegee after your shower.
-You can read the Care Guide or the Solution Center at StoneCareCentral.com for detailed instructions and recommended products.
+• In the bath, shower or other wet areas, minimize soap scum by using a squeegee after your shower.
+Clean grout regularly to avoid buildup of mold and scum.

 Counter/Vanity Top Surfaces